The Pragmatic Studio

 3. Install PostgreSQL

 Phoenix configures applications to use a PostgreSQL database by default, and our Phoenix application follows suit.
-Version 9.4 or greater is required.
+Version 9.5 or later is required.

 To check which version you have installed, use